 Vanity Call Signs

-- Your mailing address does not have to be in a Region designated in the sequential system for the call sign requested.
-A call sign requested by a close relative of former holder now deceased may be in any Region.
+- Your mailing address does not have to be in the Region designated in the sequential system for the call sign requested.
+A call sign requested by a former holder may be in any Region.

 Q: I recently returned to amateur radio as a codeless Technician class licensee.
 Many years ago, I held a Class A amateur operator license.
 My old call sign is in Group A and is currently not assigned to another station.
 Am I eligible to get it back?

 A. Yes.
 You are eligible to file under the former holder provision.
 Not having an Amateur Extra Class operator license does not preclude you from requesting your former call sign under this provision even if the call sign is in Group A.